DuckOS-GitHub/DuckOS/README.md

 ### Security

-Since there are a lot of features disabled like for performance, we also matter about security..
+Since there are a lot of features disabled for performance, we also care about security..

-**What do we do?**
+**What did we do?**

 We disable features that can leak personal information or be exploited and be used in a large attack.
 Those features are: